-If an income tax component is nevertheless double-taxed as income or corporate income tax, the taxed amount is reduced based on the exemption method.
-The method entails a reduction of the Dutch tax related to the foreign income.
-The exemption on the income tax is calculated per income tax box.
+If an income tax component is nevertheless double-taxed as income or corporate income tax, the taxed amount is reduced based on the exemption method (i.e. reduction in double taxation with progression clause) or the credit tax method (i.e. offset of foreign tax).
+The method to be used is linked to the form of the income component.
+The reduction of double taxation on the income tax is calculated per income tax box.

 Double taxation of dividend payments and interest payments and royalties is prevented with the use of the settlement method.
 The use of this method means that the Dutch tax is reduced by the amount of tax charged abroad.
 In certain situations it is also possible to deduct the foreign tax directly from the profits or as costs related to income.